-- St James' Church was established in George Street, also as a Chapel of Ease.
+- Saint James' Church was established in George Street, also as a Chapel of Ease.
 The church opened on 24 Aug.
 1864.
 It was to serve the heavily built-up working class residential area which sprang up with the arrival of the railway.
 The foundation stone was laid on St James' day, 25 July 1864, by John Jackson, Bishop of Lincoln, and his successor, Edward King, performed the consecration thirteen months later.
 This church closed on 1 Jan.
 1970 and the site was cleared for a supermarket.
 Simon Meeds

-- St. Aiden's church was located on High Street.
+- Saint Aiden's church was located on High Street.
 It was a Chapel of Ease for St. Botolph's (Boston Stump) and was built of brick in 1821-2.
 Although renovated in 1908, it was demolished in the 1940s.
 There was some type of controversy from the pulpit in the 1920s and it closed at the end of a service.

-- The Catholic church was dedicated to St. Mary and is on the Horncastle Road (now the B1183 arterial road).
+- The Catholic church was dedicated to Saint Mary and is on the Horncastle Road (now the B1183 arterial road).
 It was built in 1826.
 The church seats about 160.
 For information and assistance in researching these chapels, see our non-conformist religions page.